Looking for an unbiased comparison of GoHighLevel vs ClickFunnels?

 Here’s how they compare.

-True to form, GoHighLevel seems to have tried to emulate another SaaS provider with their email marketing system.
+True to form, GoHighLevel seems to have tried to emulate another SaaS provider with its email marketing system.
 This time, it’s ActiveCampaign that they’ve taken inspiration from.

-You can send out broadcasts manually or use the Workflow Builder to set up automated email sequences that nurture your leads.
-The Workflow Builder has an intuitive UI that seems to be based on ActiveCampaign:
+You can send out broadcasts manually or use the HighLevel Workflow Builder to set up automated email sequences that nurture your leads.
+The Workflow Builder has an intuitive UI that looks similar to what is on ActiveCampaign:

 As you can see, it’s laid out like a flow chart, on which you can add trigger events and actions.